mochi/vor/README.md

  - Twisted
  - simplejson
+ - txredis

 Copyright and Warranty
 ======================

 The code in this distribution started as an internal tool at Mochi Media and is made available under the MIT License.
 See the included LICENSE file for details.

 Name